mdrmtz/JS-Patterns/Drip#1/README.md

 Default Parameters in JavaScript
 ===========
-Some languages — like Ruby, CoffeeScript, and upcoming versions of JavaScript[1] — have the ability to declare default parameters when defining a function.
+Some languages — like Ruby, CoffeeScript, and [upcoming versions of JavaScript](https://brendaneich.com/2012/10/harmony-of-dreams-come-true) — have the ability to declare default parameters when defining a function.
 It works like this:

     function myFunc(param1, param2 = "second string") {
         console.log(param1, param2);